corda/corda/docs/source/shell.rst

 It is based on the popular `CRaSH`_ shell used in various other projects and supports many of the same features.

+Local terminal shell runs only in development mode.
+It may be disabled by passing the ``--no-local-shell`` flag to the node.

 SSH server
 ----------

-Shell is only accessible via SSH.
-The main reason of this is the need for security and authentication.
+Shell can also be accessible via SSH.
 By default SSH server is *disabled*.
 To enable it port must be configured - in ``node.conf`` file

 .. code:: bash